permaweb/ao-cookbook/src/tutorials/begin/dao.md

 This guide brings you through the process of building a DAO using aos.
 If you have not already, you will need to first build a [token](./token.md) in aos.
 We will load the DAO code into aos alongside the token code from the [token](./token.md) guide.
 In the context of ao a DAO may be used to govern MU, CU, and SU nodes.

-In our DAO we will implement a process knwon as "slashing".
+In our DAO we will implement a process known as "slashing".
 In the case of ao, if a unit is misbehaving, other units may vote to slash them.
 Slashing means they will lose their stake, we will get more into stake later.

 Make a new directory called `dao` and copy in the token.lua created in the token guide.